metinvan/nodeexp/README.md

 ### The Response Data

   1. The first API version, after the parsing or extraction, the zero strings are not removed or no formatting of data will be made.
-Please notice the trailing zeroes remains in the field values.
+Please notice the trailing zeroes remain in the field values.

   ```
   Response Data = { statusCode: 200, data: { firstName: "JOHN0000", lastName: "MICHAEL000", clientId: "9994567" }}